Rasaf-Ibrahim/Vue.js-Boilerplates/README.md

-#### "Main branch is empty but there are some other branches in this repositroy.
-Each branch has a different boilerplate."
+> ### "Main branch is empty but there are some other branches in this repository.
+Each branch has a different project."